 Nisser are everywhere!
-Little men or women that hide in your barn, looking after the animals and the farm; playing tricks on you if you don’t look after them properly, like giving them a bowl of grøt and a beer for Christmas.
+Little men or women that hide in your barn, looking after the animals and the farm; playing tricks on you if you don’t look after them properly such as forgetting to give them a bowl of grøt and a beer for Christmas.

-They shouldn’t be confused with Julenisse, which is the modern-day Santa Claus – the guy that now drops off presents to children in his sleigh.
-The traditions don’t cross in Norway, however, Julenisse and fjøsnisse are beginning to look a lot like each other through cross-dressing the traditions.
+Nisse shouldn’t be confused with Julenisse, which is the modern-day Santa Claus – the guy that now drops off presents to children in his sleigh.
+The traditions don’t cross in Norway, however, Julenisse and fjøsnisse are beginning to look a lot like each other through, cross-dressing the traditions.

 The usual way to tell them apart in the stores is by their clothes.
 Norwegian nisser use traditional sweaters with knitted designs, or perhaps fur, and grey is the prominent colour.
 Sometimes nisser have a red cloak but if the pants are grey or brown, you’d think it is meant to be a barn elf.